PAVAN6363/CurrencyConverter/README.md

 🌐 Technologies Used
 • HTML5 – Structure of the web app
 • CSS3 – Styling and responsive design
-• JavaScript (Vanilla) – Logic and API integration
+• JavaScript – Logic and API integration
 • Exchange Rate API – For fetching real-time rates

 🚀 How to Use